liongliong/SAP/README.md

   <em>Table 2.
 Main results on safety and utility benchmarks.</em>
 </p>

-SAP consistently mitigates pruning-induced safety degradation across multiple representative token-pruning methods.
-Meanwhile, it largely preserves general multimodal utility, showing that safety and efficiency are not necessarily conflicting goals in token-pruned VLMs.
+Across five representative Token-Pruning methods and three multimodal safety benchmarks, SAP consistently reduces jailbreak attack success rates.
+Meanwhile, the average utility remains close to the corresponding pruning baselines on MMBench, MM-Vet, LLaVA-Bench, and SQA, indicating that pruning-induced safety degradation can be mitigated without compromising general multimodal performance.

 ---

 ## Citation

-If you find this work useful, please consider citing:
+If you find this work useful, please cite our paper:

 ```bibtex
 @inproceedings{wang2026understanding,